ognjenmit/rest_api/README.md

 # rest_api
-A basic Javascript REST API (Postman)
+A basic NodeJS REST API (Policemen example)

+Preferably tested and used with Postman.